Skip To Content

 Substance Use Policy

 1. The substance abuse policy is consistent with the College’s policies on alcohol and drugs as stated in the Cedar Crest College Student Handbook.
-A student is subject to disciplinary action, including potential dismissal from the College and/or the nursing program if (s)he violates guidelines stipulated in these policies.
+A student is subject to disciplinary action, including potential dismissal from the College and/or the nursing program if the student violates guidelines stipulated in these policies.

 2. The intent of the School of Nursing’s Substance Use Policy is to provide a mechanism for nursing students with chemical dependency to receive appropriate counseling, treatment and monitoring without necessitating a withdrawal from the nursing program.